KevinChuaKw/sctp-crud-application-kevin-chua/readme.md

 Type python3 -m http.server
 If the port is already in use just type in a random number after the http.server (eg: python3 -m http.server 8081) Close the server - click in the terminal (make sure it has focus) and press CTRL + C

+Json Bin
+it is a restfull API - cloud storge so we can store data online jsonbin.com

+Easier to work with public bins compared to private bins

+Json Bin
+65334e4f54105e766fc50d13